Probate Q&A Series

 What steps do I need to take if a family member is disputing a will in North Carolina?

 Disputing a will in North Carolina can be complex and entails several legal procedures.
 If you believe a will is invalid, possible grounds for contesting include undue influence, fraud, or lack of capacity.
-An appropriate legal approach includes filing a caveat with the probate court, which effectively pauses the probate process until the dispute is resolved.
+An appropriate legal approach includes filing a caveat with the clerk of superior court, which initiates a will contest proceeding.

 • Identify grounds for challenging the will, such as lack of testamentary capacity or undue influence.

-• File a “caveat” with the appropriate probate court to formally contest the will.
+• File a “caveat” with the appropriate clerk of superior court to formally contest the will.

 • Gather evidence to support your claim, including witness testimonies and documentation.